mviereck/dockerfile-x11docker-gnome/README.md

  - Printing over CUPS with                      `--printer`
  - Webcam support with                          `--webcam`

+See `x11docker --help` for further options.

-# Experimental image.
-Known issues:
+# Known issues
- - gnome-session terminates after some minutes, catched with a supervisor script. gnome-shell continues.
+ - Many shell extensions do not work properly.
  - gnome-control-center hangs for a while at some entries.
  - gnome-usage crashes with a segfault.
  - Wayland setups do not work.
- - Logout does not work, use "Logout x11docker" in application menu instead.

-See `x11docker --help` for further options.

  # Screenshot
 ![screenshot](https://raw.githubusercontent.com/mviereck/x11docker/screenshots/screenshot-gnome.png "Gnome 3 desktop")